Oliver-Zen/Property-Price-Visualizer/README.md

 # USA-Property-Price-Visualization

+## TODO List

+- <del>Optional: Add new visualization plot to the left-down area (by taking advantage of the drag-and-pass features) if needed.
+Adding analytical plots (e.g., Correlation Heatmap of Key Features) by attaching images directly in this area may be a potential idea for LLMs interpretation.<del>
+- <del>Implement backend to integrate machine learning models for prediction.
+[Linhao Bai]<del>
+- <del>Incorporate LLM models to generate summaries from the existing visualization.
+[Yupeng Tang]<del>
+- Review fesign poster.
+- Review final report.
+- Write documentation for code.

 ## Steps to Run the Visualization Demo Locally

 - Download two missing GeoJSON files from https://github.com/OpenDataDE/State-zip-code-GeoJSON.
 These files could not be uploaded due to the file size limit of GitHub Enterprise.